 Latham is a medium-sized town located in the state of New York.
-With a population of 28,319 people and five constituent neighborhoods, Latham is the 53rd largest community in New York.
+With a population of 28,060 people and five constituent neighborhoods, Latham is the 53rd largest community in New York.

 Also of interest is that Latham has more people living here who work in computers and math than 95% of the places in the US.

 Latham is one of the most well-educated cities in the nation.
-47.26% of adults in Latham have at least a bachelor's degree.
+44.68% of adults in Latham have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-Latham is a somewhat ethnically-diverse town.
+Latham is a very ethnically-diverse town.
 The people who call Latham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Latham residents report their race to be White, followed by Asian.
-Important ancestries of people in Latham include Italian, German, English, and Polish.
+Important ancestries of people in Latham include Irish, Italian, German, English, and Polish.

 The most common language spoken in Latham is English.
 Other important languages spoken here include Spanish and Chinese.